 The Market Pushed Us Out of Residential Fix and Flip

 If you are like many investors, you loved our residential loan product.
-Short term investments with high yield (9-12%) and monthly distributions, what’s not to love?
-And as much as our investors love them, you will no longer find them on RealtyMogul.com.
+Short-term investments with high yield (9-12%) and monthly distributions, what was not to love?
+As much as our investors love them, you will no longer find them on RealtyMogul.
 We stopped originating them.
 Why?
-It wasn’t an easy decision to stop offering residential fix and flip, but it bears an explanation, and here is ours now.
+It was not an easy decision to stop offering residential fix and flip, but it bears an explanation, and here is ours now.

 Private money lending has traditionally been a local activity.
 A guy with money makes a loan to a local developer to buy, rehab (aka “fix”) and sell (“flip”, or sell quickly) the property at a profit.
 The local lender knows the market well and is more than happy to take the property if the borrower fails to pay.

 The purely local nature of fix and flip lending changed with online lenders having nationwide reach and access to tremendous amounts of capital, either from retail or institutional investors.
-At one point, RealtyMogul.com had in hand nearly $1 billion in capital commitments to purchase fix and flip loans from institutional buyers – that’s a lot of homes!
+At one point, RealtyMogul had in hand nearly $1 billion in capital commitments to purchase fix and flip loans from institutional buyers.

 Did the risk profile of fix and flip loans suddenly change?
-We didn’t think so.
+We did not think so.

 Did the cost of originating and servicing them dramatically drop?
 While technology started playing a larger role in the space, this drop was too sudden and too sharp.

 At the same time, a coming wave of loans started to come due in the commercial mortgage backed securities market.
-It is projected that nearly $170 billion loans will be due in 2016-2017.
-These loans were originated 10 years ago, right before the market turn, and were done on very aggressive underwriting terms that are no longer available.
-The net result is that somewhere between 60-70% of these loans coming due will not have available refinancing options that are sufficient to fully pay them back without more capital, despite the fact that many of the loans have solid cash flow.
+In 2016, Morningstar projected that up to $170 billion in loans were due in 2016-2017.
+These loans were originated over 10 years ago, right before the market turn, and were done on very aggressive underwriting terms that are no longer available.
+The net result is that somewhere between 60-70% of these loans due did not have available refinancing options that were sufficient to fully pay them back without more capital, even though many of the loans had solid cash flow.
 This gap – the space between a loan coming due and the loans available in the market – can be filled with a product called “sub-debt”, which can be structured as either a preferred equity piece or mezzanine loan.